matthewoestreich/z3-static-build/README.md

 ## GitHub Actions

-Builds are triggered on pushes to the \`main\` branch and on manual dispatch via the GitHub Actions UI.
+Builds are triggered on pushes to the `main` branch and on manual dispatch via the GitHub Actions UI.

-Artifacts are uploaded for each platform in the \`dist/\` directory and published as releases.
+Artifacts are uploaded for each platform in the "archive" directory and published as releases.

+The "archive" directory is a folder named after the Z3 version, current platform, and current architecture.
+So if you were on `Linux x86_64` and building Z3 `v1.1.1` the "archive" folder would be: `z3-1.1.1-linux-x64`

 ## Create Release